gibbz00/borne-keyboard/README.md

 #### Flashing the keyboard
 Only the left shield/half/side needs to be built to update the keymap.
 Connect the half over USB, put it in bootloader mode (double press reset), and make sure the device storage is mounted.
 Last step is to copy over the `borne_left-borne-zmk.uf2` file to the new USB storage device and wait until the blue LED stops blinking rapidly.
-And that's it!

 ## Local builds and flashing